aram-ap/JFXGrid/README.md

 ---

 ### How does it work?
-`ChartPane` is the default Node which contains X/Y axis, data label, mouse pointer tools, and the heatmap image itself.
+`JFXGrid` is the default Node which contains X/Y axis, data label, mouse pointer tools, and the heatmap image itself.